Slow Cooker Sweet Potato Quinoa Chili (Thick & Cozy)

 Troubleshooting & Secrets to Success

-Even the best vegetarian slow cooker chili can have issues if not timed correctly.
+Even the best vegetarian slow cooker chili can run into texture or flavor issues if not timed correctly.
 Here is how to ensure perfection.

-It can if left too long.
-6-7 hours on Low is the sweet spot.
-If you need to cook it for a full work day (8+ hours), I recommend adding the quinoa in the last 2 hours of cooking so it retains some bite.
+• The Fix:6 to 7 hours on Low is the absolute sweet spot.
+If you need to cook it for a full work day (8 or more hours), we recommend adding the quinoa in the last 2 hours of cooking so it retains some bite.
 Alternatively, use a timer plug on your slow cooker.

 Frequently Asked Questions